-Assistant professor and Chairperson in the Social Work Department.
+Janet M. Joiner, Ph.D., MSW, LMSW, is an assistant professor and Chairperson in University of Detroit Mercy's Department of Social Work.
 She holds a doctorate from Wayne State University in Educational Leadership & Policy Studies.
 Additionally, she holds a Master of Social Work and a Bachelor of Social Work from Western Michigan University.